Intro to Natural Language Text Mining - Short Course

 This class will cover machine learning applied to natural language text documents.
 Applications include: text-based search, predicting page reads based on text content, sentiment analysis and automated page and email construction based on user history.
 We will cover the use of statistical algorithms for accomplishing machine learning tasks on texts.

-The course starts with some introduction to the subject matter, comparison of statistical techniques to semantic approaches, definition of problems in text mining, and simple text manipulations.
 We'll go through some basics of the R-language so you can follow the code examples presented.
 We'll cover various algorithms for dealing with standard text mining problems, such as indexing, automatic classification (e.g. spam filtering) topic modeling, classification etc.

 I. Intro to text mining problems